BA/BS degree requirements

 NOTE: Students must take SOC 301 Social Statistics and earn a solid C or better before being admitted to the sociology program.
 Students must also earn a solid C or better in SOC 303 Research Methods and SOC 320 Social Theory to graduate with a degree in sociology.

 Programmatic Requirements: Humanities or Natural Sciences

-Sociology majors must take two humanities (or natural science) courses (at the 300+ level) for their degree.
-(B.A. students must also take an additional humanities or natural science at any level.)
-Humanities courses include: art, art history, Chinese Studies, English, humanities, linguistics, modern languages, music history, philosophy, theatre arts, and any language course (ASL, Chinese, French, German, Greek, Hebrew, Italian, Latin, Portuguese, Russian, and Spanish).
-Natural sciences courses include: biology, chemistry, geosciences, mathematics, and physics.
+Sociology majors must take two humanities (or natural science) division courses (at the 300+ level) for their degree.
+(BA students must also take an additional humanities or natural science at any level.)
+Humanities Division courses include: art, art history, Chinese Studies, English, humanities, linguistics, modern languages, music history, philosophy, theatre arts, and any language course (ASL, Chinese, French, German, Greek, Hebrew, Italian, Latin, Portuguese, Russian, and Spanish).
+Natural Sciences Division courses include: biology, chemistry, geosciences, mathematics, and physics.

-Students earning the B.A. must take 18 hours and B.S. students must take 24 hours of social science electives.
-The social sciences include: anthropology; communication; criminal justice (formerly justice administration); economics; geography; history; paralegal studies; peace, justice and conflict transformation; political science; and psychology.
+The social sciences include: anthropology; communication; criminal justice; economics; geography; history; paralegal studies; peace, justice and conflict transformation; political science; and psychology.
 Some classes in Asian studies, liberal studies, Pan-African studies, social change, and women & gender studies are also considered social science electives; please consult the course description for a particular course's designation.
 NOTE: Sociology courses may not be used to satisfy social science requirements.

 WR (Writing Requirement) Approved Courses

-All students in Arts & Sciences must take two WR courses to fulfill the writing requirement.
-SOC 303 (Research Methods) and SOC 320 (Social Theory) are WR courses, thus meeting the WR requirement for sociology majors.
+All students must take two WR courses to fulfill the writing requirement.
+SOC 303 (Research Methods) and SOC 320 (Social Theory) are WR courses, thus meeting the WR requirement for sociology majors/minors.